2026 AIR TRANSPORTATION SECTION Best Paper Award Competition

-The AAS Best Paper Award (2025) is given once a year to recognize an outstanding paper in the field of aviation applications.
+The Air Transportation Section (ATS) of INFORMS announces the 2026 ATS Best Paper Award Competition to recognize an outstanding paper in the field of aviation applications.
 The paper must demonstrate innovative approaches for solving complex problems in aviation and air transportation, with an emphasis on operations research and quantitative methods.

 Eligibility Criteria